For Their Nakedness Is Your Own Nakedness: Plot

 Baby Billy (Walton Goggins) now performs at Zion's Landing, where the crowd does not take any interest in him.
 He has relocated with a pregnant Tiffany (Valyn Hall) and Lionel at a hotel, lamenting his past-his-time career.
 Inspired by Family Feud, he decides that he needs to host a game show.

 Karl (Robert Oberst) and Chuck (Lukas Haas) now live at the Gemstone compound, and refuse to go back with May–May (Kristen Johnston).
 Eli (John Goodman) instructs his children in taking care of them, despite their reluctance.
 Karl and Chuck annoy Jesse (Danny McBride) when they find his old monster truck, with Jesse threatening to never go anywhere near it again.
-Judy (Edi Patterson) is also frustrated when Amber (Cassidy Freeman) leaves a marriage therapy session recording at their house after being told of her affair with Stephen, feeling she is humilliating her and BJ (Tim Baltz).
+Judy (Edi Patterson) is also frustrated when Amber (Cassidy Freeman) leaves a marriage therapy session recording at their house after being told of her affair with Stephen, feeling she is humiliating her and BJ (Tim Baltz).
 She confronts her at the church, telling her to mind her own business.

 Billy proposes a game show, Baby Billy's Bible Bonkers, to Jesse, Judy and Kelvin (Adam DeVine).
 They reject it, as the project is extremely reminiscent of Family Feud.
 As the Gemstones stay at a cabin for a "Cousins Night", Billy interrupts the meeting to display his game show.
 Conflict soon arises when Jesse loses to Chuck during a trivia question, during which they insult their respective families.
 Jesse and Chuck prepare to fight with knives, when Karl accidentally chokes while eating.
 The family works together to save him.
 Realizing they lack proper care, Jesse offers to take them home.
 While leaving with Tiffany, Billy is confident that his game show will be picked up.
 Seeing the poor conditions under which May–May lives, Eli decides to help her in cleaning her church.